Let It Be (album): Critical reception and legacy

 In a retrospective review, Richie Unterberger of AllMusic described Let It Be as the "only Beatles album to occasion negative, even hostile reviews", but felt that it was "on the whole underrated".
 He singles out "some good moments of straight hard rock in 'I've Got a Feeling' and 'Dig a Pony'", and praises "Let It Be", "Get Back" and "the folky 'Two of Us'".
 Reviewing for The Daily Telegraph in 2009, Neil McCormick described Let It Be as a "slightly sad postscript", adding, "there are still monster tunes here by anyone else's standards, but it lacks sonic clarity, and is peppered with under-developed, sub-standard blues."

 Let It Be was ranked number 86 in Rolling Stones list of the 500 Greatest Albums of All Time in 2003, number 392 in the 2012 version, and number 342 in the 2020 edition.

 It was voted number 890 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 On Metacritic, the 50th Anniversary multi-disc Super Deluxe Edition of the album holds a score of 91 out of 100, based on seven professional reviews, indicating "universal acclaim".

 In 1971, Let It Be won the Grammy Award for the Best Original Score Written for a Motion Picture or Television Special.
 It was also one of the nominations for the Grammy Award for Best Contemporary Vocal Performance by a Duo, Group or Chorus.
 Despite his objections to Spector's embellishments and the expensive packaging, including the "blatant hype" printed on the LP's back cover, McCartney personally accepted the band's award.
 (Note: McCartney later said that when preparing the Let It Be album for release in 1970, they all knew that the Beatles were no more and, with regard to the sleeve's "new phase" claim, "nothing was further from the truth."
 He added that Klein had arranged for the album to be "reproduced" because he did not find it sufficiently commercial.)
 That same year, the Beatles won the Academy Award for the Best Original Song Score for the songs in the film.

-In 1988, the Slovenian band Laibach released a martial industrial version of the album, also titled Let It Be.
+In 1988, the Slovenian band Laibach released a martial industrial, track-for-track version of the album, also titled Let It Be.
 Beatles author Kenneth Womack comments on Laibach's notable exclusion of the title track and describes the album as "military style interpretations and choral pieces".
 For the magazine's October 2010 issue, Mojo released Let It Be Revisited, a CD containing interpretations of the songs by acts such as Beth Orton, Phosphorescent, Judy Collins, Wilko Johnson, the Besnard Lakes, John Grant and the Jim Jones Revue.